The Hotpot | April 2026 | By Lisanne

 Your car is broken down, your phone is dead, and you have already walked for miles in the scorching sun.
 Then an old, rusty truck stops.
-The driver offers you a lift, but the interior stinks of wet dogs and the passenger seat is covered in old fast food packaging.
+The driver offers you a lift, but the interior stinks of wet dogs, and the passenger seat is covered in old fast food packaging full of maggots.

 Do you get in?

-That raises a compelling question for the giver: if you truly want to help someone, do you give them only a means to survive, or do you give them back the power to make a choice?
+If we truly want to help someone, do we give them a means to survive, or do we give them back the power to make a choice?

 Leave a Reply